 We find nine signs of spiritual maturity in Galatians 5:22-23.
 These are known as Fruit of the Spirit.
 These characteristics were evident in the life and ministry of Christ.

-1. Love – an unconditional commitment for the well being of others.
+1. Love – an unconditional commitment to the well-being of others.
 (John 3:16)

 2. Joy – a divinely inspired condition that relies on God’s presence and his promises instead of happenings.
 (Philippians 4:4)